open-mmlab/mmtracking/docs/dataset.md

 `imagenet_vid_train.json`: Json file containing the annotations information of the training set in ImageNet VID dataset.

 `imagenet_vid_val.json`: Json file containing the annotations information of the validation set in ImageNet VID dataset.

-#### The folder of annotations in lasot

-There are 2 json files in `data/lasot/annotations`:

-`lasot_train.json`:  Json file containing the annotations information of the training set in LaSOT dataset.
-`lasot_test.json`:  Json file containing the annotations information of the testing set in LaSOT dataset.

 #### The folder of annotations and reid in MOT15/MOT16/MOT17/MOT20